bignacio/dl4j/word2vec-java/README.md

 This behaviour is disabled by default but recommended if you intend to have the service running constantly and have resources available.

+### Custom logging configuration
+The service comes with a built-in log4j configuration file but you can give it a different one through the property `log4j.configurationFile`.

+For example

+`java -Dlog4j.configurationFile=mylog4j2.properties -jar word2vec-server-1.0.0.jar -f model.bin`

 ## Current features
 * retrieve the vector representation for one or more word
 * retrieve the top `n` nearest words given a vector